RAF Little Rissington: Revival: 2006 to 2010

-In 2011 the airfield was identified as a site with "localised radium contaminated soil" from the scrapping of surplus equipment after World War II.
+In 2011 the airfield was identified as a site with "localised radium contaminated soil" from the scrapping of surplus equipment after the Second World War.
 At the end of 2011, the Upper Rissington Business Park owner Reland commenced the demolition of the main technical site.
 This demolition forms part of their future plans are to turn the technical site and former married quarters into an eco-town.
 During 2014 to 2015, the four prominent Type-C Hangars were demolished and major housing construction carried out.

 Present

 In 2014, real estate development commenced on the airfield by the Royal Air Force to facilitate a centralised flying training strategy by No. 2 Flying Training School.
 This included a conversion of the fire station into an Operations Centre and the building of a new hangar / maintenance facility on the main dispersal.
 Planning permission was approved by the Cotswold District Council in July 2015 for the construction of an Aircrew Mess where the former control tower was originally located.
 In 2016, the RAF Ceremonial approved a station badge as no formal badge ever existed for RAF Little Rissington.
 This badge adopted the 22 (Training) Group badge and motto.